SW 520 Social Welfare Policy: Home

 This guide is focused on the various resources useful for your social policy research:

-- Developing Your Topic: Reference resources for getting background information on the issue.
+- Identify Social Problem & Historical Context: Reference resources for getting background information on the issue.

 - Data & Statistics: What is the extent of the problem?
 Find statistics to inform your analysis.

 - Media & Public Opinion: What do people think about the policy?
 What is the media reporting about the policy?

 - Policy & Advocacy Groups: Who is arguing for the policy?
 Who is arguing against it?
 Explore perspectives on both sides.

 - Federal Laws & Regulations: Resources for finding full text of federal laws and regulations, historical and current.

 - State/Local Laws & Regulations: Resources for finding text of state law and administrative rules.